MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Introduction

 MODNet has several advantages over previous trimap-free methods.
-First, MODNet is much faster.
-It is designed for real-time applications, running at $63$ frames per second ($fps$) on an Nvidia GTX 1080Ti GPU with an input size of $512\times512$.
-Second, MODNet achieves state-of-the-art results, benefitted from (1) objective decomposition and concurrent optimization; and (2) specific supervisions for each of the sub-objectives.
-Third, MODNet can be easily optimized end-to-end since it is a single well-designed model instead of a complex pipeline.
-Finally, MODNet has better generalization ability thanks to our SOC strategy.
-Although our results are not able to surpass those of the trimap-based methods on the portrait matting benchmarks with trimaps, our experiments show that MODNet is more stable in practical applications due to the removal of the trimap input.
-We believe that our method is challenging the necessity of using a green screen for real-time portrait matting.
+First, MODNet is much faster, running at $67$ frames per second ($fps$) on a GTX 1080Ti GPU with an input size of $512\times512$ (including data loading).
+Second, MODNet achieves state-of-the-art results on both open source Adobe Matting benchmark and our newly proposed PPM-100 benchmark.
+Third, MODNet can be easily optimized end-to-end as it is a single model instead of a complex pipeline.
+Finally, MODNet has better generalization ability, due to our SOC strategy.

-Since open-source portrait matting datasets \cite{DAPM, DIM} have limited scale or precision, prior works train and validate their models on private datasets of diverse quality and difficulty levels.
-As a result, it is not easy to compare these methods fairly.
-In this work, we evaluate existing trimap-free methods under a unified standard: all models are trained on the same dataset and validated on the portrait images from Adobe Matting Dataset \cite{DIM} and our newly proposed benchmark.
-Our new benchmark is labelled in high quality, and it is more diverse than those used in previous works.
-Hence, it can reflect the matting performance more comprehensively.
-More on this is discussed in Sec.~\ref{sec:benchmark}.
+Since open-source portrait matting datasets \cite{DAPM, DIM} are typically small and have limited precision, prior works train and validate their models on private datasets of diverse quality and difficulty levels.
+As a result, it is difficult to conduct a fair evaluation.
+In this work, we evaluate existing trimap-free methods under the same environment, {\it i.e.}, all models are trained on the same dataset and validated on the portrait images from Adobe Matting Dataset \cite{DIM} and our newly proposed benchmark.
+Our benchmark is labelled in high quality, and is more diverse than those used in previous works.

-In summary, we present a novel network architecture, named MODNet, for trimap-free portrait matting in real time.
-Moreover, we introduce two techniques, SOC and OFD, to generalize MODNet to new data domains and smooth the matting results on videos.
-Another contribution of this work is a carefully designed validation benchmark for portrait matting.
+In summary, we present a light-weight network architecture, named MODNet, for real-time trimap-free portrait matting.
+MODNet includes two novel techniques, an e-ASPP module for efficient semantic feature fusion and a self-supervised SOC strategy to generalize MODNet to new data domain.
+In addition, we have also designed a new validation benchmark for portrait matting.
+Our code, pre-trained model, and benchmark are released at {\it https://github.com/ZHKKKe/MODNet} and {\it https://github.com/ZHKKKe/PPM}.